Brie Code interview — How Tru Luv created the #SelfCare digital companion that takes care of you

 Brie Code and the team at Tru Luv wanted to have a safe space, a shelter, a place for taking care of ourselves.

-So over the past few years, the team, headed by Code in Toronto and Eve Thomas in Montreal, created #SelfCare, a game-like app that they call a digital companion.
+So over the past few years, the team (headed by Code in Toronto and Eve Thomas in Montreal) created #SelfCare, a game-like app that they call a digital companion.
 As it’s name suggests, it’s all about relaxing, breathing, and taking care of your mind and body.

 While it has game-like elements, it’s not really a game.
 The goal is simply to feel better.
 There’s no winning, no failure, no score.
 No difficulty, no ads, no notifications.
 And it sounds like an idea whose time has come.
 In a world where being busy is a point of pride, there are cracks in the sanity of everyday life.